0111b/GMusicAPIClient/README.md

 =================================================================

 GMusicAPIClient allows control of Google Music with Obj-c interface.
+Currently very, very basic, only supports getting all songs and retrieving stream urls.
 **GMusicAPIClient is not supported nor endorsed by Google.**

 Based on  Gregory Wicks [source][1]